Alebasso01/K-anonymity/README.md

 # Mondrian Anonymization Project

 This project implements the Mondrian anonymization algorithm to anonymize a dataset, ensuring that sensitive information is protected while retaining the utility of the data.
 The project supports both numerical and categorical columns, with the use of JSON files for handling categorical data.
+A random perturbation technique is implemented for sensititve data in order to avoid re-identification.
 Additionally, it includes a script to generate a synthetic dataset for testing the anonymization process.

 ## Overview
 The project consists of: